Corona has an excellent idea following up on Saltwater brewery

 More than a million marine creatures and birds and animals sadly lose their lives to plastic trash.
-The plastic rings holding beverage containers in a 6-packs are one of the culprits.
+The plastic rings holding beverage containers in 6-packs are one of the culprits.
 Sea animals are eating it or becoming trapped by it and are dying at an alarming rate.

 Big beach cleanup

-The harmful nature of these rings was recognized in the 1970s and people were speaking out about it.
+They recognized the harmful nature of these rings in the 1970s, and people were speaking out about it.
 Even if it forms only a small part of the total plastic waste, it is good to become aware of the danger.
 In 1988 there was a beach cleanup, organized in Oregon.
 Within a few hours, a group of volunteers had collected 1,500 six-pack rings.

 Photodegradable is not harmless

 In 1994 The EPA forced all manufacturers of these rings to make them photodegradable, that means they break down in the light.
-It then still takes various months for that to happen.
+It then takes various months for that to happen.
 In the meantime, those smaller pieces still pose a danger as they float in the water.